 The third tool I use is a full spectrum light.
 I don’t use this all the time, but still do occasionally.
 In the winter months when the days are shorter and we tend to be inside more, getting that extra bit of full spectrum light can really help.
 Here’s a link if you’d like to check this out. https://cherylloves.me/lighttherapy

-Feeling down isn’t any fun, and when there are steps you can take that may help, it’s a good idea to be proactive and see if you feel better!
+Feeling down isn’t any fun, and when there are steps you can take that may help, it’s a good idea to be proactive and see if they help you feel better!

 Helping You Achieve Major Wellness!